maheshglm/system-resource-viewer/docs/README_Api.md

 4. Expose only relevant ports in the Dockerfile
 5. For easy maintanance using ARG and ENV instructions is encouraged
 6. Avoid using :latest base images

+## Integration with GitHub Actions

+Continuous Integration pipeline is added using GitHub Actions to build the image and push the images to Docker Hub Pipeline for building api docker is available here: `.github/workflows/build_api_docker.yml`